adnan-nabil/Realtime-Vehicle-Detection-Rickshaw-Bike-/README.md

 # Rickshaw and Bike Detection

-1. This is a PyQt project.
-So, here we can input a video, then model can detect rickshaw and bike realtime.
+1. This is a PyQt Application.
+So, here we can input a video, then my model can detect rickshaw and bike in realtime.
 2. Dataset: I collected images of dhaka city traffic from google search.
 3. And then annotate with the bounding box using Labelme tool.
 4. I did augmentation for increase the number of image data.
 For data augmentation I used albumentations.